almachelouche/middleman/content/email/AU/eNews/012/0-6 month.md

 color='black'

   title = '''Time to get personal''' copy = '''When it comes to personalising your Ford, you can’t get better accessories than Ford Genuine Accessories.
-All genuine accessories undergo years of rigorous safety and durability testing, meaning they integrate perfectly with the design and safety features on your Ford.''' cta1_text = '''GET ACCESSORISED''' cta1_url = '''https://www.ford.com.au/forms/accessories/''' cta1_link_name = '''accessories1'''
+All genuine accessories undergo years of rigorous safety and durability testing, ensuring they integrate perfectly with the design and safety features of your Ford.''' cta1_text = '''GET ACCESSORISED''' cta1_url = '''https://www.ford.com.au/forms/accessories/''' cta1_link_name = '''accessories1'''